Trump Is Gaslighting America Again — Here’s How to Fight It

 In late July, during a speech given to veterans at a Missouri convention, President Donald Trump had a clear message for supporters that drew many comparisons to George Orwell’s dystopian novel 1984 about a totalitarian regime that wields ultimate power over its people through psychological manipulation: “Just remember—what you are seeing and what you are reading is not what’s happening.”
 Once again, Trump is back in the headlines claiming that a video of him from an NBC interview is somehow not what it appears, due to "fudging my tape on Russia," suggesting that the video was somehow doctored using advanced technology to make the president look bad.
 This is despite the fact that NBC had put out a full transcript of the interview accompanied by a full video of it uninterrupted.

-This tactic of getting people to question their direct experience is a type of psychological manipulation scientists call “gaslighting”.
+This tactic of getting people to question their direct experience is a type of psychological manipulation scientists call “gaslighting.”
 A person who is gaslighting an individual or group that they have chosen to target does so by getting them to doubt their own memory, perception, and reality.
 Through persistent lying, misdirection, and contradiction, the gaslighter attempts to delegitimize the victim’s beliefs by confusing and destabilizing them.
+Gaslighting is a tactic commonly used by sociopaths and narcissists.

 This is by no means the first time Trump has used gaslighting to manipulate his supporters into doubting their reality.
 Calling Russian intervention in the 2016 presidential election “fake news” after intelligence agencies have proven it beyond doubt, and claiming to have a record-breaking crowd size at his inauguration, are just two examples that immediately come to mind, although at least a dozen more have been documented.